 Other highlight performances include recitals at St. Giles’ Cathedral in Edinburgh, St. Martin-in-the-Fields in London, Castletown House in Ireland, St. Andrew’s-on-the-Terrace in Wellington (New Zealand), Music Mondays at Holy Trinity in Toronto, Southminster United Church and Trinity Anglican Church in Ottawa, FCAP in Amsterdam, Waalse Kerk in Breda (Netherlands), and Beethoven Haus in Bonn, Germany.
 He made his concerto debut with the Durham Chamber Orchestra under the baton of conductor John Kraus, and has since performed with a number of orchestras including Greenway Strings, Mumbles Symphony Orchestra, and Winchmore String Orchestra.

 Welch’s highly-anticipated second album Crossing Borders was released in 2017 to critical acclaim and is regularly broadcast on KING FM 98.1 Seattle and Radio Classique CJPX-FM.
 This year, he was named the 2018 recipient of the Harry Jerome Arts Award – distinguished with national recognition by the Black Business and Professional Association.
-His third album, entitled The Return, was released on February 15, 2019.
+His third album, entitled The Return, was released in February, 2019.